-On my first arrival in Canada, I was strongly inclined to the project of a federal union, and it was with such a plan in view, that I discussed a general measure for the government of the Colonies, with the deputations from the Lower Provinces, and with various leading individuals and public bodies in both the Canadas.
-I was fully aware that it might be objected that a federal union would, in many cases, produce a weak and rather cumbrous government; that a Colonial federation must have, in fact, little legitimate authority or business, the greater part of the ordinary functions of a federation falling within the scope of the imperial legislature and executive; and that the main inducement to federation, which is the necessity of conciliating the pretensions of independent states to the maintenance of their own sovereignty, could not exist in the case of Colonial dependencies, liable to be moulded according to the pleasure of the supreme authority at home.
-In the course of the discussions which I have mentioned, I became aware also of great practical difficulties in any plan of federal government, particularly those that must arise in the management of the general revenues, which would in such a plan have to be again distributed among the Provinces.
-But I had still more strongly impressed on me the great advantages of an united Government; and I was gratified by finding the leading minds of the various Colonies strongly and generally inclined to a scheme that would elevate their countries into something like a national existence.
-I thought that it would be the tendency of a federation sanctioned and consolidated by a monarchical Government gradually to become a complete legislative union ; and that thus, while conciliating the French of Lower Canada, by leaving them the government of their own Province and their own internal legislation, I might provide for the protection of British interests by the general government, and for the gradual transition of the Provinces into an united and homogeneous community.
+On my first arrival in Canada I was strongly inclined to the project of a Federal Union, and it was with such a plan in view that I discussed a general measure for the Government of the Colonies with the deputations of the Lower Provinces, and with various leading individuals and public bodies in both the Canadas.
+I was fully aware that it might be objected that a Federal Union would in many cases produce a weak and rather cumbrous Government; that a Colonial federation must have, in fact, little legitimate authority or business, the greater part of the ordinary functions of a federation falling within the scope of the Imperial Legislature and Executive; and that the main inducement to federation, which is the necessity of conciliating the pretensions of independent states to the maintenance of their own sovereignty, could not exist in the case of Colonial dependencies, liable to be moulded according to the pleasure of the supreme authority at home.
+In the course of the discussions which I have mentioned, I became aware also of great practical difficulties in any plan of Federal Government, particularly those that must arise in the management of the general revenues, which would in such a plan have to be again distributed among the Provinces.
+But I had still more etrongly impressed on me the great advantages of an united Government; and I was gratified by finding the leading minds of the various Colonies strongly and generally inclined to a scheme that would elevate their countries into something like a national existence.
+I thought that it would be the tendency of a federation, sanctioned and consolidated by a Monarchical Government, gradually to become a complete Legislative Union; and that thus, while conciliating the French of Lower Canada, by leaving them the Government of their own Province and their own internal legislation, I might provide for the protection of British interests by the general Government, and for the gradual transition of the Provinces into a united and homogeneous community.

 But the period of gradual transition is past in Lower Canada.
-In the present state of feeling among the French population, I cannot doubt that any power which they might possess would be used against the policy and the very existence of any form of British government.
+In the present state of feeling among the French population.
+I cannot doubt that any power which they might possess would be used against the policy and the very existence of any formof British Government.
 I cannot doubt that any French Assembly that shall again meet in Lower Canada will use whatever power, be it more or less limited, it may have, to obstruct the Government, and undo whatever has been done by it.
-Time, and the honest co-operation of the various parties, would be required to aid the action of a federal constitution; and time is not allowed, in the present state of Lower Canada, nor co-operation to be expected from a legislature, of which the majority shall represent its French inhabitants.
-I believe that tranquillity can only be restored by subjecting the Province to the vigorous rule of an English majority; and that the only efficacious government would be that formed by a legislative union.
+Time, and the honest co-operation of the various parties, would be required to aid the action of a Federal Constitution; and time is not allowed, in the present state of Lower Canada, nor co-operation to be expected from a Legislature, of which the majority shall represent its French inhabitants.
+I believe that tranquillity can only be restored by subjecting the Province to the vigorous rule of an English majority; and that the only efficacious Government would be that formed by a Legislative Union.